gurki/glimmer/README.md

 ## Overview
-- `Frame` - keep track of beginning and ending scopes
+- `Frame` - collection of scopes over time
-- `Scope` - location and times of entry and exit
+- `Scope` - location and time of entry and exit
 - `Guard` - lifetime-based scope